lynkas/feimin_test/README.md

-drag main.py in the folder
+drag main.py to the folder

 `bash run.sh`